-We received 336 complaints of some type of a Disturbance in 2022.
+We received 340 complaints of some type of a Disturbance in 2023, a slight increase from 2022.
 While these calls can range from loud music to verbal domestic arguments, the vast majority of them are due to disorderly individuals.

 VEHICLE CRASHES